 Where needed, this process helps free clients to engage in mindfulness based cognitive strategies more effectively once sabotaging unconscious limiting core beliefs are addressed and the charge is released form the past.

 TRTP™ is a unique and dynamic sequenced series of steps, which, if separated would not be as powerful.
-TRTP™ incorporates hypnosis, addressing the trauma and stress where it is stored – in the unconscious and in the body.
+TRTP™ incorporates dynamic re-imagining, addressing the trauma and stress where it is stored – in the unconscious and in the body.
 (Levine, van der Kolk, Rothschild, Ogden).
 TRTP™ is in alignment with the two requirements stated by van der Kolk, Levine and other trauma experts:

 For trauma to be resolved –